 Ghostable is zero-knowledge: every secret is encrypted with keys that live on your device.
 Linking registers your workstation so Ghostable can share environment keys with it, and unlinking revokes those keys instantly.
-This tutorial shows you how to link, check, and remove devices for yourself and teammates.
+If you are on a Mac, start with Ghostable Desktop for macOS.
+Use the CLI when you are on Linux, Windows, or deliberately working in the terminal.

 Why devices matter